Weather Underground: Ideology

-The Weathermen were outspoken critics of the concepts that later came to be known as "white privilege" (described as white-skin privilege) and identity politics.
-As the civil disorder in poor black neighborhoods intensified in the early 1970s, Bernardine Dohrn said, "White youth must choose sides now.
+The Weathermen were outspoken critics of what later came to be known as "white privilege" (described as white-skin privilege).
+As the civil disorder in poor black neighborhoods intensified in the early 1970s, Dohrn said, "White youth must choose sides now.
 They must either fight on the side of the oppressed or be on the side of the oppressor."

-The Weathermen called for the overthrow of the United States government.

 Anti-imperialism, anti-racism, and white privilege

-Weather maintained that their stance differed from the rest of the movements at the time in the sense that they predicated their critiques on the notion that they were engaged in "an anti-imperialist, anti-racist struggle".
-Weather put the international proletariat at the center of their political theory.
-Weather warned that other political theories, including those addressing class interests or youth interests, were "bound to lead in a racist and chauvinist direction".
-Weather denounced other political theories of the time as "objectively racist" if they did not side with the international proletariat; such political theories, they argued, needed to be "smashed".
+Weatherman maintained that their stance differed from the rest of the movements at the time in the sense that they predicated their critiques on the notion that they were engaged in "an anti-imperialist, anti-racist struggle".
+Weatherman put the international proletariat at the center of their political theory.
+They warned that other political theories, including those addressing class interests or youth interests, were "bound to lead in a racist and chauvinist direction".
+Weatherman denounced other political theories of the time as "objectively racist" if they did not side with the international proletariat; such political theories, they argued, needed to be "smashed".

-Members of Weather further contended that efforts at "organizing whites against their own perceived oppression" were "attempts by whites to carve out even more privilege than they already derive from the imperialist nexus".
-Weather's political theory sought to make every struggle an anti-imperialist, anti-racist struggle; out of this premise came their interrogation of critical concepts that would later be known as "white privilege".
-As historian Dan Berger writes, Weather raised the question "what does it mean to be a white person opposing racism and imperialism?"
+Weathermen further contended that efforts at "organizing whites against their own perceived oppression" were "attempts by whites to carve out even more privilege than they already derive from the imperialist nexus".
+Weatherman's political theory sought to make every struggle an anti-imperialist, anti-racist struggle; out of this premise came their interrogation of critical concepts that would later be known as "white privilege".
+As historian Dan Berger writes, Weatherman raised the question "what does it mean to be a white person opposing racism and imperialism?"

-At one point, the Weathermen adopted the belief that all white babies were "tainted with the original sin of "skin privilege", declaring "all white babies are pigs" with one Weatherwoman telling feminist poet Robin Morgan "You have no right to that pig male baby" after she saw Morgan breastfeeding her son and told Morgan to put the baby in the garbage.
-Charles Manson was an obsession within the group and Dohrn claimed he truly understood the iniquity of white America, with the Manson family being praised for the murder of Sharon Tate; Dohrn's cell subsequently made its salute a four-fingered gesture that represented the "fork" used to stab Tate.
+At one point, the Weathermen adopted the belief that all white babies were "tainted with the original sin of 'skin privilege', declaring "all white babies are pigs" with one Weatherwoman telling feminist poet Robin Morgan "You have no right to that pig male baby" after she saw Morgan breastfeeding her son.
+Charles Manson was an obsession within the group.
+Dohrn claimed that he truly understood the iniquity of white America, with the Manson family being praised for the murder of Sharon Tate; Dohrn's cell subsequently made its salute a four-fingered gesture that represented the fork used to stab Tate.